butttcoin/tutorials/mining/solo/readme.md

 This is a quick tutorial on how to mine 0xBUTT.
 Please be aware that 0xBUTT difficulty gets rapidly increased and it does not decrease in 3 years after the last mining award, or until 95% of the tokens are burned.
 If you find this how-to difficult to follow, chances are that you will get it wrong.
 Please DO NOT contact if something is not working.
 Instead, try figuring out why it didn’t work, since it is a straight-forward procedure.

 1. You will need your graphic card installed for the GPU processing.
-If you don’t have it installed, please search for another tutorial, since it is beyond the scope of this how-to.
+If you don’t have it installed, please search for other tutorials, since it is beyond the scope of this how-to.

 2. Go to SoliditySHA3Miner GitHub page, and locate the Latest Public Release (and click on it): https://github.com/lwYeo/SoliditySHA3Miner